Combined Pill: The FPA Guide

 If you start the pill:

-• On the first day of your period, you’ll be protected from pregnancy immediately.
+• On the first day of your period, you’ll be protected from pregnancy straight away.

-• Up to, and including, the fifth day of your period, you’ll usually be protected from pregnancy immediately.
+• Up to, and including, the fifth day of your period, you’ll usually be protected from pregnancy straight away.

 • For a few types of pill, or if you have a very short cycle or a cycle that changes, you may need additional contraception at first.
 Your pill provider should discuss this with you.

-• At any other time in your menstrual cycle, you’ll need to use additional contraception, such as condoms, or avoid sex for the first 7 days of pill-taking.
+• At any other time in your menstrual cycle, you’ll need to use condoms or avoid sex for the first 7 days of pill-taking.

 There are different ways to take the pill, depending on the type and your preference.